syc0701/dic-wiktionary_migrate/README.md

 1. Connects to the PostgreSQL database
 2. Loads the last processed ID from `lastId.txt` (if exists) to resume from previous run
-3. Processes rows in batches of 1000
+3. Processes rows from `dictionary_v2` in batches of 1000
-4. Updates `dictionary.relations` from `dictionary_v2.relations` where `dictionary.relations IS NULL`
+4. For each word:
+   - If the word exists in `dictionary`: Updates the `meaning` column
+   - If the word doesn't exist: Inserts a new row with all required columns (id, word, meaning, created_at, source, language, relations)
 5. Saves progress after each batch
 6. Clears the progress file when complete
+7. Displays summary with total rows updated and inserted

 ## License